centaurus22/ruhrpottmetaller-editor/README.md

 Bands written in light brown are marked as not visible.
 #### Concert editor
 This is the tool for adding or editing concerts.
 The only necessary input fields for saving the concert are the date and the url.
 ##### General concert data
 In the first part of the editor general information of the concert are entered.

 If a city is not yet in the database, it is possible to add it by selecting the option “New city” from the bottom of the city drop down menu.
 If a city menu option is already selected, a new venue can be added to the database.
 In this case you have to select the option "New venue" in the second dropdown menu.
-(Tipp: Press "n" a few times until the option shows up.)
+(Tip: Press "n" a few times until the option shows up.)

 The new venue input field is automatically shown if you insert a new city.
 Also, by creating new venues you can enter a default url.
 This will be put in the URL